checkymander/checkymander.github.io/_posts/2023-11-29-Nemesis-Zero-To-Hero.md

 git clone https://github.com/SpecterOps/Nemesis
 ```

-We'll need to run one of the enrichment commands first, since Nemesis relies on it:
+We'll need to install one of the enrichment commands first, since Nemesis relies on it:

 ```
 cd Nemesis/